paull-here/TreeChat/README.md

 This is a messaging app that students can use to login to their account, join channels and send messages with.
 This project features account login, account auto-login, account logout, account deletion, channel list selection, channel members, adding channel messages, and channel deletion.

+This project has used ValueEventListeners with methods to query Firebase database, updating multiple children at once using maps in a Firebase database, data classes with methods to update the database, ConstraintLayout, Intents, Inflatable Menus, Companion objects, global variables, SharedPreferences, ZonedDateTime parsing and Kotlin Coroutines.

 ### This is the welcome page:
 ![This is the welcome page](figures/WelcomeActivity.png)